Brian-Magnuson/nico/docs/design/repl.md

 - In REPL mode, the following error will be changed to trigger a pause:
   - `NotAnExpression`: This error occurs when the parser expects an expression but does not find one.
 - When using a REPL, all inputs add to the same AST until the REPL is reset.
-- In addition to the AST, the parser output will also contain an index variable indicating where the new statements begin.
-  - This index will be used by the type checkers to only visit the new statements.

 ### Type Checkers